by Amy Medling, founder of PCOS Diva (updated October 2021)

 While Monk Fruit does contain fructose and glucose, its intense sweetness (200-300 times sweeter than refined sugar) is actually from antioxidants called mogrosides and is the reason why Monk Fruit is considered healthy.
 Mogrosides have been studied for their antioxidant, anti-cancer, and even anti-diabetic properties.

-The simple sugar in allulose is absorbed by the body but not metabolized, making it nearly calorie free with about 1/10 of the calories of sugar.
+The simple sugar in allulose is absorbed by the body but not metabolized, making it nearly calorie-free with about 1/10 of the calories of sugar.
 More importantly, it has no impact on blood sugar levels, so it is especially appealing to those with insulin resistance or diabetes!

 PCOS Diva Note: The glycemic indexes of yacon, maple syrup, and honey are all relatively lower than that of refined sugar.
 Regardless, consumers should still be wary of using too much, or you’ll end up offsetting their benefits.
-This is specially the case when you already have high insulin.
+This is especially the case when you already have high insulin.
 Also, remember that excessive consumption of any sweetener can trigger cravings for more sweets.

 Remember back when zero-calorie and artificial sweeteners were said to be the best thing since sliced bread?
 We got the likes of Aspartame, Acesulfame potassium, Equal, NutraSweet, Sucralose, and other artificial alternatives entering the market and making everyone think they’d finally solve all their weight problems one sachet at a time.